-The holiday season can be a tough time to be a minimalist.
-Spending goes up as gift-giving and receiving goes up.
-It can be a ton of fun, but it’s also hard to know how to handle all of the gifts coming into your house.
+Holiday and birthday seasons can be tough for minimalists.
+Spending goes up with the increase in gift-giving and receiving.
+However, it can be a ton of fun, but it’s also hard to know how to handle all of the gifts coming into your house.

 Minimalists aren’t necessarily snobs or neat-freaks.
 Minimalists want to keep clutter to a minimum so that they can better enjoy their lives.
 They know that if their home and schedule are cluttered with things they don’t love and need, they are sacrificing space and time for the things they do love and need.

 For minimalists, it’s about priorities.
 You just need to know your minimalist loved one enough to know what their priorities are.
 Start there, and you should be able to come up with some appropriate, and very much appreciated, gifts for minimalists.